-Staff are knowledgeable regarding the teaching of safeguarding as preventative education (KCSiE2023 paragraphs 128 to 133)
+Staff are knowledgeable regarding the teaching of safeguarding as preventative education (KCSiE2024)

 Particularly, supervising, supporting and educating our pupils with reference to On-line Safety in respect of content, contact, conduct and commerce.
-(KCSiE2023 paragraphs 135 to 148).
+(KCSiE2024).
 This information is reflected in the schools E-Safety policy.